91d906h4/MNIST-C-DCGAN/README.md

 ## Contributing

+We welcome pull requests from contributors.
+If you plan to make significant changes, kindly open an issue beforehand to initiate a discussion on the proposed modifications.

+Ensure that appropriate tests are updated or added along with any changes made.

+Your attention to this matter is appreciated!

 ## License

 This project is licensed under the [PROPRIETARY LICENSE](https://github.com/91d906h4/H-Go/blob/main/LICENSE), which prohibits any use, copying, modification, or distribution of the software without explicit written permission from the copyright holder.